History of the Jews in Egypt: Since 1919

-By the 1940s, the situation worsened.
-Sporadic pogroms took place in 1942 onward.
-The Jewish quarter of Cairo was severely damaged in the 1945 Cairo pogrom.
-As the Partition of Palestine and the founding of Israel drew closer, hostility towards the Egyptian Jews strengthened, fed also by press attacks on all foreigners accompanying the rising ethnocentric nationalism of the age.
-In 1947, the Company Laws set quotas for employing Egyptian nationals in incorporated firms, requiring that 75% of salaried employees, and 90% of all workers, must be Egyptian.
-As Jews were denied citizenship as a rule, this constrained Jewish and foreign-owned entrepreneurs to reduce recruitment for employment positions from their own ranks.
+In 1947, the Company Law set quotas for employing Egyptian nationals in incorporated firms, requiring that 75% of salaried employees, and 90% of all workers, must be Egyptian.
+As Jews were often considered foreign or stateless persons, this constrained Jewish and foreign-owned entrepreneurs to reduce recruitment for employment positions from their own ranks.
 The law also required that just over half of the paid-up capital of joint stock companies be Egyptian.

 The Egyptian Prime Minister Nuqrashi told the British ambassador: